SAP-samples/teched2022-AD180/exercises/ex0/README.md

-# Level 1 Heading
+# Level 1 Scenario

-In this exercise, you will...

-## Level 2 Heading

-After completing these steps you will have....
+Let's take a simple example for this onboarding session to get you familiar with the product. &nbsp;In this onboarding session, you will help us in creating a IT equipment pickup scenario.

 1. Click here.
 <br>![](/exercises/ex0/images/00_00_0010.png)